laffchem/logicbroker-helper/README.md

 Run the program and select the values.

-1. Calypso links
+Calypso links
-2. Ids
+ID Values

+Select if you need a hold or release query.

-Paste the output into the query and you are good to go.
+**Then after the program runs, the query is generated to output.txt.**

+_Underneath the query to hold or release is the SELECT query so you can check if there are any that were already submitted_

+You can paste that into mysql and make this a little more simple.